santi-pdp/segan_pytorch/README.md

 torchvision==0.2.1
 ```

+### Audio Samples

+Latest audio samples with baselines can be found in [our samples website](http://veu.talp.cat/seganp/).
+SEGAN is the vanilla SEGAN version (like the one in TensorFlow repo), whereas SEGAN+ is the shallower improved version included as default parameters of this repo.

 ### Introduction to scripts

 Two models are ready to train and use to make wav2wav speech enhancement conversions.
 SEGAN+ is an